-I was born just after a New Moon in Lincoln, Nebraska, and finished my growing-up in southeast Missouri with a woods for a backyard.
-For as long as I can remember, I’ve been fascinated with what it means to be alive -- both physically and metaphysically.
+I was born just after a New Moon and grew up with a woods for a backyard.
+For as long as I can remember, I’ve been fascinated with what it means to be “alive” -- both physically and metaphysically.
 Myths, legends, and fairy tales were some of the first books I read, and when I was 5, I was introduced to tarot.

 We’re in a moment where there is ever-increasing awareness of various healing practices and increasing understanding of the systemic impacts of racism, colonialism, sexism, and capitalism on how knowledge is shared, judged, censored, and permitted to exist.
 Thinking through the implications of how and why certain knowledge lineages have been suppressed and oppressed over time allowed me to let go of conditioned skepticism and explore these practices more deeply, with an eye critical of both inflated claims and white supremacist knowledge hierarchies.
-I don’t dismiss ancient practices and ways of understanding the world simply because contemporary science scoffs at it and has yet to figure out how to study it.
+Historical or “alternative” practices might not be explicable within a mainstream materialist science worldview, but their potency for creating meaning and contextualizing healing often far surpasses quantifiable metrics.

 integrate: to create a whole by combining one thing with another